Film industry: United Kingdom

 British influence can also be seen with the 'English Cycle' of Disney animated films, which include Alice in Wonderland (1951), Peter Pan (1953), One Hundred and One Dalmatians (1961), The Sword in the Stone (1963), and The Jungle Book (1967).
 Disney first became interested in live-action films as a means of using financial reserves which had built up in Britain, and could not be repatriated owing to exchange controls, by making two films from Scottish and English sources.
 These were Treasure Island (1950) and The Story of Robin Hood and His Merrie Men (1952), which were both successes at the box office.
-The studio continued to draw on British source material for its animated films after Walt Disney's death in 1967, with the cartoon feature films Robin Hood (1973), The Rescuers (1976) and The Many Adventures of Winnie the Pooh (1977), one of many Disney to draw on A. A. Milne's characters.
+The studio continued to draw on British source material for its animated films after Walt Disney died in 1967, with the cartoon feature films Robin Hood (1973), The Many Adventures of Winnie the Pooh and The Rescuers (both 1977), one of many Disney to draw on A. A. Milne's characters.

 In the 1970s and 1980s, British studios established a reputation for great special effects in films such as Superman (1978), Alien (1979), and Batman (1989).
 Some of this reputation was founded on the core of talent brought together for the filming of 2001: A Space Odyssey (1968) who subsequently worked together on series and feature films for Gerry Anderson.
 The Bristol-based Aardman Animations is known for its stop-motion animation.

 In late 1998, Channel 4 launched their free-to-air film channel Film4 – a channel specifically designed to show films.
-It broadcasts from 11:00am BST and competes with pay television film network Sky Cinema.
+It broadcasts from 11:00 am BST and competes with pay television film network Sky Cinema.